pixbi/duplo/README.md

 When testing your codebase, structure your project like the above.
 Note that the path relative to `tests/` should correspond to the path relative to `app/modules/`.

-And then, we take a look at how to write a test file in directory `tests/modules`:
+An example of a test suite:

 ```js
 define('name this to whatever but do not conflict with your module (e.g. `test-a`)',